Retflow/SwapWallpaperWT/README.md

 For those who do not like my script.
 You can also write me a message,
 but stay decent and write me a real critism, not "it's shit".
 Thanks.

-**About me**
-I'm 19 years old
-Still a student
-I write only in C and C++
-Python is new to me
-I love to share all my ideas with the world

   ***Thanks to***
 case_O_The_Mondays